Allen-Feng-04/What-s-Going-on-in-the-Market/README.md

 3. **Run the Script**

-   Add your own API key to the your_API_key variable (should be in the last few lines).
+   Add your own API key to the your_API_key variable (should be in the last few lines of main.py).

    ```bash
    python main.py